-Our FAQ section is divided into 6 parts:
+Our FAQ section is divided into three parts:

-General, FAQ on toners, FAQ on Inkjets, FAQ on empty Cartridge Program, FAQ on E-Waste and FAQ on printing please refer to the category of interest to you.
+General Questions, FAQ on empty Cartridge Program, and FAQ on E-Waste; please refer to the category of interest to you.

 Q. What is an OEM Equivalent or Fully Remanufactured/Recycled Inkjet cartridge?

-A. OEM Equivalent Remanufactured Inkjet Cartridge or Recycled Inkjet cartridge (usually for HP and Lexmark inkjet cartridges) is a previously once used inkjet cartridge that has been fully reconditioned, refurbished then refilled with Ink that matches the original OEM Pigment, Consistency and Color as close as possible, without interfering with any patents or copyrights held by their respective owners.
+A. OEM Equivalent Remanufactured Inkjet Cartridges (often called Recycled Inkjet cartridges by HP and Lexmark) are used inkjet cartridges that have been fully reconditioned, refurbished and refilled with Ink that matches the original OEM pigment, consistency and colour as closely as possible, without interfering with any patents or copyrights held by their respective owners.
 This type of Cartridge Remanufacturing is not to be associated with the “Drill & Fill” operations you might find locally in some of the shopping mall Kiosks etc. these generally use only a few types of inks on many occasions you will see only 6xcolors available to fill all cartridge types.
 Consider that HP and Lexmark use a different ink for almost every printer they make it is simply impossible to find say one black that is compatible with all printer types.
 You can be almost guaranteed inferior results in terms of print quality and possibly blocked printer heads etc.

-Our high quality recycling procedure uses only once used virgin cartridges.
-They inspect the cartridge for any visual wear and tear if any signs of this are evident these units are then discarded immediately.
-The cartridges that do pass the initial test will then be drained and flushed with special cleaning fluid the print head will be checked to make sure it is in perfect condition, then print tested before re-packing the cartridge.
-This procedure is all done using the very latest inkjet remanufacturing equipment, in a controlled manufacturing environment using vacuum fillers, the finest made in the USA ink.
+Our high quality recycling procedure uses only once used cartridges.
+The cartridges are first inspected for any wear and tear; if any sign of this is evident the unit is discarded immediately.
+The cartridges that do pass the initial test will then be drained of any residual ink and flushed with special cleaning fluid.
+The print head is checked to make sure it is in perfect condition, then print tested before re-packing the cartridge.
+This procedure is all done using the very latest inkjet remanufacturing equipment, in a controlled manufacturing environment using vacuum fillers, and the finest made in the USA ink.
 The reasons to remanufacture or recycle the cartridges, especially for HP and Lexmark cartridges are two fold: Economic and Environmental issues.
 Because these cartridges are usually made with built in print heads and the print head is under the protection of the international law of copyright, no compatible cartridges are legally available.
 In addition, because these cartridges are strictly price controlled by the original manufacturer, the OEM cartridges are relatively more expensive.
 Certainly, recycling inkjet cartridges also helps the environment by reducing the amount of the garbage, saving some of the Earth’s resources.

 An OEM Equivalent remanufactured Laser toner cartridge or Recycled Laser / Toner cartridge (usually for HP, Canon, Brother and Lexmark laser printers) is a previously once used laser cartridge that has been fully reconditioned, refurbished then filled using the finest equivalent laser toner available.
 A remanufactured Laser cartridge (any brand), means a cartridge that has been fully dissembled, all critical worn parts replaced with new components (i.e. Drum.
 Blades etc.), then refilled with quality toner powder and test printed.